Project Management Professional (PMP)®

 What Are the Content Outline and Exam Based On?

 To give you some background, the content outline and exam are based on a role-delineation study of project managers that is performed by PMI about every 4 years.
 Through this study, PMI gathers and analyzes data describing the role and work of project managers in the workplace.
 From the study, PMI creates the Exam Content Outline which provides the underpinnings of the certification exam.
 It includes the percentage of questions by domain, the tasks of the project manager by domain, and the knowledge and skills associated with the project manager’s work.
 This is designed to keep the PMP exam consistent with the roles and responsibilities of project managers in the workplace.

 The last time PMI conducted a role delineation study that resulted in an exam change was 2015.
 At that time PMI estimated that approximately 25% of the exam content changed as the result of the study.

-What Can I Do in 8-Months to Get my PMP Certification?
+What Can I Do in the next 9-Months to Get my PMP Certification?

-To provide you with the most current exam preparation materials, RMC will be analyzing the Exam Content Outline as soon as it is released and make necessary updates to our Rita Mulcahy’s PMP Exam Prep System and our Exam Prep Courses.
+You can take the current exam until December 31, 2010 using RMC current classes, materials, and elearning courses.
+After that, you can count on RMC to provide you with the most current exam preparation materials.
+RMC has analyzed the Exam Content Outline and is making necessary updates to our Rita Mulcahy’s PMP Exam Prep System and our Exam Prep Courses.
 In the interim there is still time to take the current exam.
 RMC provides the most effective and innovative project management, training available.
 Using Accelerated Learning Theory, we focus on teaching valuable, real-world skills and practical techniques to help our students learn more in less time.
 Rita Mulcahy started RMC with the modest idea of helping people pass the PMP exam.
 Her best-selling book, PMP® Exam Prep, set an industry standard for training material.

 RMC has been reviewed and approved as a provider of project management training by the Project Management Institute (PMI)®.